User Guide

 tag 0 i/xyz company m/CS2103T

-0 does not exist in the contact list.
+Not allowed as there INDEX 0 does not exist in the contact list.

 Removing specific tags from person: removetag